asrahmann/gpt-elk-logger/README.md

 - Web UI or chatbot interface
 - Prebuilt Kibana dashboards
 - Optional Logstash integration
+  Note: A basic logstash.conf is included for future development, but the current setup sends logs directly from Python to Elasticsearch for simplicity.
 - Dockerized app version for easier deployment